Trey Jemison: College career

 Jemison played 20 games for the Tigers as a freshman.
 He played in 30 games for the Tigers during his sophomore season but only averaged 8.4 minutes per game.
 Jemison decided to enter the transfer portal on May 6, 2020, and committed to join his hometown team, the UAB Blazers, on May 14, 2020.
 The NCAA granted Jemison immediate eligibility for the 2020–21 season.

 As a junior with the Blazers, Jemison helped lead the Blazers to the sixth-best scoring defense in the NCAA.
 He was named to the Conference USA All-Defensive team in 2021.

 Jemison led the Blazers in total rebounds (252) and blocks (52) during the 2021–22 season.
 He committed to return to the Blazers for his fifth year of eligibility during the 2022–23 season.
+During his time with the Blazers, he was affectionately given the nickname “Mr. Birmingham” by UAB Head Coach Andy Kennedy due to his dedication to the institution and the city.

 Jemison averaged 9.1 points and 8.4 rebounds per game as a senior.
 His 329 rebounds set a single-season record for the Blazers.
 Jemison was selected to the All-Conference USA third-team and All-Defensive team in 2023.